smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

   1. Create a persistent volume for the VM:

-      - Edit the sample yaml with the hostname of the worker node:
+      - Edit the sample yaml with the hostname of the node:
          ```yaml
          # /opt/edgenode/edgecontroller/kubevirt/examples/persistentLocalVolume.yaml
          # For both kv-pv0 and kv-pv1, enter the correct hostname: